amandeepsinghjamwal/SmartKart/README.md

 SmartKart is an Android e-commerce application made to order products online while sitting at home without any hassle.

-SmartKart is built with kotlin and material components are used in UI.
+SmartKart is built with kotlin, followed mvvm architecture and material components are used in UI.

 ## Features